 Partial eclipse ends |

 The above predictions are referred to the Hong Kong Space Museum.
-The solar eclipse time varies by a few minutes at various places in Hong Kong.
+The timing of the solar eclipse may vary slightly across different locations in Hong Kong.

 Explanation of different stages of a solar eclipse